hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250818649v1-prism-robust-vlm-alignment-with-principled-reasoning-for-integrated-.md

 ---
 layout: default
-title: PRISM: Robust VLM Alignment with Principled Reasoning for Integrated Safety in Multimodality
+title: "PRISM: Robust VLM Alignment with Principled Reasoning for Integrated Safety in Multimodality"
 ---

 # PRISM: Robust VLM Alignment with Principled Reasoning for Integrated Safety in Multimodality